F1nnLM/F1nnLM/README.md

 ## 📑 About me
-> I am an italian computer science student that is trying to learn something new every day about this awesome world!
+> I am an italian IT student that is trying to learn something new every day about this awesome world!

 <!--languages-->
 <a href="https://en.wikipedia.org/wiki/HTML"> <img src= https://raw.githubusercontent.com/danielcranney/readme-generator/main/public/icons/skills/html5-colored.svg title="Learned" height="50" width="50"> </a>